 Does Grand Valley State University have a speech-language/audiology clinic?

 - No. Clinical coursework is completed in the community.

-What is the application deadline to apply for the MS in Speech-Language Pathology?
+What is the application deadline to apply for the Track 1 of the MS in Speech-Language Pathology?

 - The application deadline is January 15th.